 Vacations can be pricey, and although we are always trying to save money on unnecessary items, some things should not be discounted.
-Here’s a list of things that you might want to consider splurging on for your Alaska cruise, along with a few reasons why.
+Here’s a list of things that you might want to consider splurging on for your Alaska cruise, along with a few reasons why they’re worth it.

-Balconies are always nice luxury, but not a necessity when cruising.
-If you decide to book an Alaskan cruise, it’s highly recommend booking a balcony stateroom.
+Balconies are always a nice luxury, but not a necessity when cruising.
+If you decide to book an Alaskan cruise, it’s highly recommended to book a balcony stateroom.
 There are so many opportunities to relax and take in sights; you’re going to wish you had the luxury of doing it from the comfort of your own room.
 One of my favorite parts of Alaskan cruising is coffee and fresh cool air in the mornings while lounging in my cabin.

 With so many photo opportunities on board and in port, you’re going to want to make you capture all the wonderful views and great memories throughout your trip.
-If you’re really into photography, you might even want to invest in a camera with a nice zoom to capture all the wildlife.
+If you’re really into photography, or even if you aren’t, definitely bring a nicer camera (if you have one) with a nice zoom to capture all the wildlife.

 As you skim the list of excursions, the first thing you might notice is the price.
-Yes, excursion prices are higher than other cruise adventures, but these excursions are bucket list-type excursions that you might only get the chance to do in Alaska.
-Dog sledding, helicopter rides over glaciers, and whale watching adventures are all examples of exciting excursions offered.
+Yes, excursion prices are higher than other cruise adventures you might have gone on, but these excursions are bucket list-type activities that you might only get the chance to do in Alaska.
+Dog sledding, helicopter rides over glaciers, and whale-watching boat rides are all examples of exciting excursions offered.
 You want to make sure you get the most out of your trip and not leave wishing that you had booked the excursion you really wanted.

 5. A Light Rain Jacket